eZWALT/ADSDB-DS-EtE-Project/project/README.md

    - **Trusted**
    - **Exploitation**

-2. **Analytical Backbone**: This component (currently under development) is where data mining, modeling, and further analysis occur.
+2. **Analytical Backbone**: This component is where data mining, modeling, and further analysis occur and is divided into a data preparation/feature engineering pipeline and 2 analytical backbones (Unsupervised algorithms+data analysis and logistic regression modelling):
+      -**Analytical Pipeline**
+      -**Backbone 1: Rental Affordability**
+      -**Backbone 2: Rental Modelling**

 ## Tech Stack